Resident Director Position Description

 - Maintain key control and room condition reports following departmental policy.

 - Perform other related administrative tasks as necessary

 - Other duties or department tasks as assigned by the Area Director(s), Assistant Director, or Director for Residential Life

 - Participate in department retention, academic intervention, and academic success initiatives at the hall level

 - Participate in department academic recognition programs for on campus students

 - Ensure that individual hall offers academic success programming and in hall academic recognition initiatives

 Essential Knowledge, Skills and Abilities

-- Skills essential to this position include: administration, organization, supervision, intervention, emergency response, verbal and written communication, public relations, decision making, advising, counseling, and creativity.
+- Skills essential to this position include: administration, organization, supervision, intervention, emergency response, verbal and written communication, public relations, decision making, advising, counseling, training in multicultural awareness and creativity.

 - Primary to one's ability to succeed in this position is the ability to be flexible and adapt to an unusual and changing environment.
 Living at one's job location can be very demanding.